buildingSMART/IFC4.3.x-development/docs/properties/m/MaxAmbientTemp.md

 MaxAmbientTemp
 ==============

-Maximum ambient temperature of the site used as a basis of design
+Maximum ambient temperature of the site used as a basis of design.